 The performances provide them with livelihood support, however minimum.
 The youth in the region are taking a renewed interest in pursuing and promoting the tradition; a positive angle that can keep the tradition alive.

 A typical Mukha performance is a combination of instrument playing, singing and dance wearing the masks.
 There are generally 7 instrument players with 7 dancers, 2 singers, 2 helpers at the backstage.
 The instrument players are at the back while the dancers dance in the foreground.
 The dance starts with a musical prelude followed by Vandana, or the evocation of the Goddess, and the main dance part.
 These dances are performed on the ground and do not need a stage.
 The spectators typically stand in a semi circle.
+Though Mukha Naach (Gomira dance) has a mythological link but the exact origin of this dance form is not traceable and hence is a form associated with the traditional past of the region.

 Total 75 Mukha dance artists from Dakshin Dinajpur are covered under the RCCH II initiative.